 Epidemics are a global threat, killing millions of people each year.
 Strong health systems need strong institutions, infrastructure, surveillance systems, and well-trained and equipped staff.
 Without them, disease outbreaks can quickly become epidemics and then pandemics, which devastate lives and livelihoods.

-We work closely with the African Centers for Disease Control (A CDC) and the World Health Organisation’s African Regional Office (WHO/AFRO), to reinforce regional efforts at harmonization and cross-border collaboration.
+We work closely with the African Centers for Disease Control (A CDC) and the World Health Organization’s African Regional Office (WHO/AFRO), to reinforce regional efforts at harmonization and cross-border collaboration.

 COVID-19 - HOW TDDA IS RESPONDING

-In 2020, our work to help build early response mechanisms was adapted and mobilised to respond to the COVID-19 crisis.
-Rather than focusing solely on pre-crisis preparedness, we are saving lives by providing operational and financial help to community organisations delivering urgent and vital support at scale.
-Thanks to our ‘feet on the ground’ in our six focus countries, TDDA is uniquely placed to assist with COVID-19 vaccine roll out, including the UN-led COVAX programme.
+In 2020, our work to help build early response mechanisms was adapted and mobilized to respond to the COVID-19 crisis.
+Rather than focusing solely on pre-crisis preparedness, we are saving lives by providing operational and financial help to community organizations delivering urgent and vital support at scale.
+Thanks to our ‘feet on the ground’ in our five focus countries, TDDA is uniquely placed to assist with COVID-19 vaccine roll out, including the UN-led COVAX programme.
 We are discussing with country partners and FCDO how we can assist this initiative, which is increasing access to vaccinations in lower income countries.

 MAKING A LASTING DIFFERENCE